Symptoms Of A Bad ECU And Replacement Cost

 The Electronic Control Unit is your car’s brain.
 If it goes bad, it’s akin to your vehicle having a stroke.

 Consequently, it won’t function properly.
-Consequently, your vehicle will behave surprisingly, making it challenging to anticipate and manage.
+Consequently, your vehicle will behave erratically, making it challenging to anticipate and manage.

 These days, ECUs are made up of hundreds of individual control modules.
 A few examples of these include the ECM (Engine Control Module), TCM (Transmission), and BCM (Body).